Erarica-Mehra/My-Reading-List/README.md

 <h2>Introduction</h2>
 <p>I created this project in 2017 to experiment with REST APIs.
-While I was learning to use and create Rest Apis, I decided to merge my two interests, books and code.</br>
+I am an ardent reader and own a huge collection of books.
+While I was learning to use and create Rest Apis, I decided to merge my two interests, books and code. </br>
 This project uses GoodReads API to generate my personal reading list and pick my next read.
 </p>